gelijergensen/PermutationImportance/README.md

 [![Build Status](https://travis-ci.com/gelijergensen/PermutationImportance.svg?branch=master)](https://travis-ci.com/gelijergensen/PermutationImportance)

+### Update (05 Feb.
+2019):

+The documentation is not yet up-to-date for the current version (1.2.0.0).
+We expect to have that complete within a few days, but for the time being, if you wish to see how to use the most recent version, please look at the file `test/test_integration.py` for example uses or email me with questions.

+#

 Provides an efficient method to compute variable importance through the permutation of input variables.
 Uses multithreading and supports both Windows and Unix systems and Python 2 and 3.